vimalavinisha/angular2-google-chart/README.md

 This module supports Both angular 2 and angular 4 versions
 ```
 The sources for this package are in (<https://github.com/vimalavinisha/angular2-google-chart>) repo.
 Please file issues and pull requests against this repo.
+## Recently added Features:
+  Event listener added  when user select/deselect on the chart points.
+It is an optional.

 ## Demo Output